CenterForOpenScience/SHARE/providers/edu.trinity.md

 _If unlicensed, will you explicitly license the metadata?_

-No, we have not, but that brings me back to OCLC’s copyright issues.
+No, we have not, but that brings me back to OCLC's copyright issues.